wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 In the above plot, the *y* axis represents the proportion of k-mers in the dataset that are observed *x* times (called *Coverage*).
-As, expected, we observe a peak in the region close to 45, which corresponds to the defined coverage.
+As, expected, we observe a peak in the region close to 45, which corresponds to the targeted coverage.

-However, we also see that a large fraction of sequences have a very small coverage (they are found only 10 times or less).
+However, we also see that a large fraction of sequences have a very low coverage (they are found only 10 times or less).

 These rare k-mers are likely to be errors that appeared during library preparation or sequencing, or **could be rare somatic mutations**.
 Analogously (although not shown in the above plot) other k-mers may exist at very large coverage (up to 10,000).
-These could be pathogens or repetitive elements.
+These could be viruses or other pathogens, or highly repetitive parts of the genome, such as transposons or LINE elements.

 > **_Note_:**
-> Both extremely rare and extremely frequent sequences can confuse assembly
+> Extremely rare and extremely frequent sequences can both confuse assembly
-> softwares.
+> algorithms.
 Eliminating them can reduce subsequent memory, disk space and CPU
 > requirements considerably.

 Below, we use [*kmc3*](http://github.com/refresh-bio/KMC) to "mask" extremely